-Tenants at Cleantech Commons will be able to work with Trent University’s researchers, students and facilities, including the Trent School of the Environment, Water Quality Centre, Trent Centre for Biomaterials Research, and the Inorganic Materials Research Laboratory.
+Tenants at Cleantech Commons will be able to work with Trent University’s researchers, students and facilities, including the Trent School of the Environment, Water Quality Centre, Trent Centre for Biomaterials Research, the Inorganic Materials Research Laboratory, and The Emery Lab.

 Already, a number of future Cleantech Commons tenants are working with Trent researchers and faculty on various collaborative research initiatives.

 Trent’s exceptional learning environment and academic performance have earned the University a ranking among the world’s best.